xaviweise/aaat/_build/html/_sources/markdown/stochastic_calculus.md

 $$S_t \sim N(S_0 + \int_0^t \mu_u du, \int_0^t \sigma_u^2 du)$$

-where we have used the properties of the stochastic integral discussed in section {ref}`integrals_wiener`.
+where we have used the properties of the stochastic integral discussed in section {ref}`sde`:

 #### Connection to Gaussian processes